Chapter Eight: Playing Land-Based & Online Bingo

 Bingo Chat Rooms

 In line with land-based bingo's interactive ethos, major online bingo sites have incorporated chat boxes into all of their games.
-Although some games are more conducive to conversing with peers (chatting during speed games can be tricky), the main benefit of having this functionality is that players can feel more engaged with the game.
+Although some games are more conducive to conversing with peers (chatting during speed games can be tricky, see our full guide about bingo lingo), the main benefit of having this functionality is that players can feel more engaged with the game.
 Whether that includes getting tips on how to make more money, congratulating friends or even playing side games, chat boxes help create a much more engaging atmosphere.

 To complement the in-game chat, bingo sites often host forums.
 These platforms can be accessed from the site's homepage and allow members to interact and forge virtual friendships away from the gaming floor.

 Overseeing the chat activity on every bingo site is a network of moderators who ensure the atmosphere is friendly and welcoming at all times.
 All players are encouraged to conduct themselves in an appropriate manner, regardless of whether they win or lose.

 In recent years, bingo sites have embraced the social gaming world and all the major operators now offer a range of apps and social media add-ons.
 Through a series of quick links, players can now connect with the site (and other players) via networks such as Facebook and even post their results at the touch of a button.